Are AP Classes Worth it?

 There are a lot of reasons why students are motivated to take AP classes.
 First of all, the credits earned can often be used towards college degrees, which should save time and money as students only pay the exam fee rather than tuition for a whole semester.
 Typically, these credits allow you to skip introductory courses so you’re not learning the same material twice.
 AP courses also have the tendency to look good on transcripts, which can affect your admission to more competitive colleges.
 Doing well in an AP class shows these colleges that you can succeed in college-level coursework.

-There are financial benefits, as well: AP exams typically cost $95/test, and scoring a 4 or higher counts (at some colleges) as three credits.
-We suggest looking up the AP credit policies of the colleges you’re interested in so you know ahead of time whether APs count towards your transcript.
-The National Center for Education Statistics found that in-state public schools cost (on average) $4,402/semester and private universities around $15,000/semester.
-If you do well on the tests, you could earn an entire semester’s worth of credits for $380 through AP courses.
+There are financial benefits, as well: AP exams typically cost $98/test, and scoring a 4 or higher counts (at some colleges) as three credits.
+We suggest looking up the AP credit policies of the colleges you’re interested in so you know ahead of time whether APs count towards your transcript - some schools will accept a 3, and some schools only 5’s.
+The National Center for Education Statistics found that in-state public schools cost (on average) $4,900/semester and private universities around $20,350/semester.
+If you do well on the tests, you could earn an entire semester’s worth of credits for $392 through AP courses.

 Aside from these material benefits, the curriculums of AP classes are more challenging and rigorous, which can be great if you’re interested in the subject and want a more in-depth and/or specialized course!
 They’re an easy way to show off your strengths, improve your studying skills, and learn to more effectively manage your time.
 This in and of itself is going to save you time in college, as you won’t be figuring out how to study or how to manage your time while also trying to figure out college life!